Accredited HVAC Schools in Tennessee

 How much do HVAC technicians make in Jackson?

-Do I need a license to work as an HVAC technician in Mississippi?
+Do I need a license to work as an HVAC technician in Tennessee?

-Mississippi requires HVAC contractor licensing for projects above $50,000.
-Smaller projects may be regulated by local jurisdictions.
+Tennessee requires HVAC contractor licensing for projects valued over $25,000.
+Smaller projects may be regulated locally.

 How long does HVAC training take in Jackson?